CPICS – Continuous Particle Imaging Classification System

 approach to water sampling, the delicate structures of plankton and particles remain intact as do predator-prey interactions.

 The CPICS-1000-e underwater microscope is our latest development, which features embedded processing and region of interest

 (ROI) extraction.
 Stand-alone deployments on CTD Rosettes and autonomous platforms or vehicles – from large research vessels

 to row boats – make CPICS-1000-e an indispensable tool for researchers and resource managers alike.

 ROImanage – Image Data Management Software

-ROImanage software product data sheet
+The ROImanage software product is a browser-based

 system and deployed at Habu Research Station, Oshima Island, Toyko, Japan as part of the CREST project, Professor Hidekatsu Yamazaki, PI.

 biodiversity in the fall of 2014 but not in 2015, suggesting environmental conditions are changing.